Web browser user names and passwords

-OSForensics can both generate and use rainbow tables for the MD5, LM and SHA1 hashes.
+OSForensics can both generate and use rainbow tables for the MD5, LM, NTLM and SHA1 hashes.
 Free example rainbow tables are available on the download page.

 Decryption & password recovery of office documents

-OSForensics supports two methods of gaining acccess to encrypted office documents.
+OSForensics supports two methods of gaining access to encrypted office documents.

 The first method is for older documents that use 40bit encryption (old XLS, DOC & PDF files).
 For these documents is it possible to try all possible keys to decrypt the document, with the output being an unencrypted file.

-[Coming soon] The second method is a brut force attack on documents with more up to date encryption.
-In this senerio it is possible to select a dictionary for a dictionary attack.
+[Coming soon] The second method is a brute force attack on documents with more up to date encryption.
+In this scenario it is possible to select a dictionary for a dictionary attack.